Dunno on the Moon: Beginning

-Being on the moon, Dunno, unfamiliar with the concepts of money (lunar currency — "ferting" (author-derived from British "farthing") consisting of a hundred of "santik" (author-derived from French "centime")) and private property is always getting into unpleasant situations.
+Being on the Moon, Dunno, unfamiliar with the concepts of money (lunar currency — "ferting" (author-derived from British "farthing") consisting of a hundred of "santik" (author-derived from French "centime")) and private property is always getting into unpleasant situations.
 At first, he appears in the garden of Mr. Klops and eats his raspberries, that's why he was grabbed and hounded by order of Klops as a thief.
 Dunno, fortunately, managed to escape over the fence, while he did not understand what was, in fact, his fault.
 Then he was taken to jail for refusing to pay in a street cafe, where during registration through a system of identification using simplified Bertillon method he was mistakenly identified as the famous gangster Pretty Boy (Красавчик), as a result the police were extorting a bribe, and Dunno's refusal and complete misunderstanding of the situation were regarded as intractability and he was placed into a prison cell.
-There he met unemployed shorty Kozlik and small crook Miga.
+There he met unemployed Mite Kozlik and small crook Miga.
 Miga believed the story of Dunno about the seeds of giant plants, helped him to avoid a scuffle in the cell, and before the release of Dunno from prison gave him a letter to his friend, arms dealer Zhulio.

 After leaving the jail Dunno and Kozlik come to Zhulio.
 He makes a bail for Miga and all four are discussing the prospects for growing terrestrial plants on the Moon, the seeds of which were left in the rocket on the Moon surface.
 To raise funds for the construction of an aircraft capable to reach the outer Moon surface, they start a joint-stock company called "The Society of Giant Plants", whose shares are secured by future shares of prospective seeds (i.e., at the beginning of the company's activities it is actually a consumer cooperative).
 In doing so they promote the fact of Dunno's arrival as an cosmonaut in mass media and using methods of outdoor advertising (it was especially effective in the countryside, whose residents, as a rule, do not buy newspapers).
 Gradually the shares are selling.
 Their activities are disturbing the local monopolists, because appearance of giant plants threatens them with devastation.
 Spruts, their leader, the largest landowner and owner of the textile and sugar factories, takes measures to collapse their company.
 He bribes Miga and Zhulio, and they run with the cash received for the shares, leaving Dunno and Kozlik to their fate.
 At the same time fragmentary allusions to the fraudulent nature of the company, launched by the editor of Spruts-owned newspaper, Grizzle, lead to a panic among small shareholders.
 Remaining unaware about what was happening Dunno and Kozlik are forced to flee, and go to San Komarik.
 Not finding there Miga and Zhulio, they have found themselves on the dark side of life.
 They wander, with hunger and disasters in flophouses without any work.